+'''

-void GetColorTable(enum target, enum format, enum type, void table);
+void GetColorTable( enum target, enum format, enum type,

+void table);

+'''

-target must be one of the regular color table names listed in table 3.4. format and type accept the same values as do the corresponding parameters of GetTexImage, except that a format of DEPTH_COMPONENT causes the error INVALID_ENUM.
+target must be one of the regular color table names listed in table 3.4. format must be a pixel format from table 6.2 and type must be a data type from table 6.3.
 The one-dimensional color table image is returned to pixel pack buffer or client memory starting at table.
 No pixel transfer operations are performed on this image, but pixel storage modes that are applicable to ReadPixels are performed.
 Color components that are requested in the specified format, but which are not included in the internal format of the color lookup table, are returned as zero.
 The assignments of internal color components to the components requested by format are described in table 6.1.